w3cping/server-declaration/README.md

 ### Conveying User Agent Registered User Consent.

-There should be some standardisation on a low-entropy request header signal, which could be an existing header in widespread use like DNT, or a specific cookie name such at the IAB EU's `euconsent` cookie.
+There should be some standardisation of a low-entropy client originated signal, which could be an existing request header in widespread use like DNT, a new request header designed to be a better fit with European ePrivacy and data protection law, or a specific cookie name such at the IAB EU's `euconsent` cookie.
 Another avenue could maybe be explored by extending the cookie "prefix" options described in "[Cookies: HTTP State Management Mechanism draft-ietf-httpbis-rfc6265bis-02](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-02#page-14)".
 For example here is a way to encode a consent indication cookie:
 ```
-Set-Cookie: __Consent-eprivacy=1,5,6; Expires=Sun, 06 Nov 2019 08:49:37 GMT
+Set-Cookie: __Consent-eu=1,5,6; SameSite=Strict; Expires=Sun, 06 Nov 2019 08:49:37 GMT
 ```
-The value `1,5,6` indicates the set of purposes agreed to by this user, i.e. an index into the PurposeType array.
+TThe cookie has the `SameSite` attribute set to `Strict` so it is restricted to the top-level site, i.e. it can only signal site-specific consent.
 Using a prefix could allow for recognition and then "special treatment" for low-entropy "consent indication" cookies by user agents.
-For example User Agents could restrict their scope to the context of a top-level origin, so all or specified embedded origins could receive "site-specific" consent indications.
+For example User Agents could restrict the scope of such cookies to the context of a top-level origin, so all or specified embedded origins on a particular site could receive "site-specific" consent indications.

-This behaviour would have to be implemented by user agents, but would improve the web by enabling users to give their "site-specific" consent to certain embedded third-party resources, for instance on publishers' sites.
+The site-specific delivery of consent cookies is impossible without explicit browser or browser extension support,
+so another method should be standardised so servers can deliver the functionality themselves.
+The IABEU's TCF proposes a templating system in order to deliver consent information within the request url i.e. as an appended query parameter.
+This has been forced on them by the increasing restrictions placed by some browsers, e.g. Safari and Firefox, on the use of third-party cookies, but a low-entropy version of this approach would allow for site-specific consent within the web sites that support the functionality.